pythonai200425/pages_ai/f_reinforcement/gitleaks.md

 * **Runs locally/offline** (you don’t need to send code to a third party)
 * **Highly configurable** (custom rules, allowlists/baselines)
 * **Portable** (single binary feel, plus Docker / GitHub Action options)

-Tradeoff to be aware of:

-* Like many scanners, pattern-based detection can create false positives if rules aren’t tuned
-* Some other tools may offer stronger “verification” and enterprise workflows (depending on product)

 ## Gitleaks – Installation (Windows & macOS)